antzGames/Godot-Compatibility-Decal-Node/README.md

 Allows thousands of decals to be drawn with one draw call and performs well.
 No limits set, unlike Godot's Compatibility/Mobile Decal limits of Max 8 decals per surface and max 64 decals per frame.

 > [!IMPORTANT]
 > There is currently a PR to get Decal support for the Compatibility Renderer, with the same support as the Mobile renderer (Max 8 decals per surface, max 64 decals per frame): https://github.com/godotengine/godot/pull/118070 which will close https://github.com/godotengine/godot-proposals/discussions/12903 which I actively was trying to push.
-If you need to project thousands of decals on a mesh, then my solution is still helpful.
+If you need to project thousands of decals on a mesh, then my solution is a good option.

 Included Demo scene: